-On the other hand, the word ‘revolution’ is derived from the Latin word ‘revolutio’ meaning ‘a turn around’.
-It consists in fundamental change in organizational structures or political power that takes place in a staggeringly short period of time.
+On the other hand, the word revolution is derived from the Latin word revolutio meaning ‘a turn around’.
+Revolution can be defined as a sudden, complete, or radical change in something.
+It consists of the fundamental change in organizational structures or political power that takes place in a staggeringly short period.
 This is the major difference between the two words evolution and revolution.

 According to Aristotle, there are two types of political revolution and they are complete change from one constitution to another constitution, and modification of an existing constitution.
 It is indeed true that the human history has seen several revolutions over different periods of time.

 It is important to know that revolution brings about changes in culture, economy, and even socio-political conditions.
 Sometimes, the word revolution is used to denote changes that take place outside the political arena.
 There were a number of cultural revolutions and social revolutions too in the past.
 Philosophical revolutions also shook the world in the times of the past.

 What is the difference between Evolution and Revolution?

 • Evolution refers to the gradual development or changes in something over a period.